-This section includes activities and equipment associated with chemical process tankline operations for research and development (R&D) that have specific applicable requirements other than the general requirements in Section I.A.
-The table below includes activities and equipment that have received Orders of Approval or were registered with the PSCAA.
-This table does not necessarily include all activities or equipment that may be subject to the requirements of this section; activities or equipment that have not received an NOCOA or were not previously registered with the PSCAA are not included in the table.
+This section includes activities and equipment associated with chemical process tankline operations that have specific applicable requirements other than the general requirements in Section I.A.
+The table below includes activities and equipment that have received Orders of Approval or were registered with PSCAA.
+This table does not necessarily include all activities or equipment that may be subject to the requirements of this section; activities or equipment that have not received an NOCOA or were not previously registered with PSCAA are not included in the table.
+Data in italics are for information only and are not enforceable conditions of this permit.